GOVERNMENT FUNDING | A MESSAGE FROM OUR CEO

-Speaking about the announcement our Chief Executive Phil Alexander said,
+Speaking about today’s announcement our Chief Executive Phil Alexander said,

-I would once again like to thank all our wonderful supporters and families for their compassion and generosity, particularly those families who have courageously shared their personal stories of family life and cancer to highlight the essential support they have received from Cancer Fund for Children.
-It is with kindness and support that we show to each other that we will get through these unprecedented times together.”
+I would once again like to thank our wonderful supporters and families for their compassion and generosity, particularly those families who have courageously shared their personal stories of family life and the impact of cancer to highlight the essential support they have received from Cancer Fund for Children.”